 LiteHawk QUATTRO NEON Quadcopter Features

-Opening the box we find the following items:
+Upon opening the box, you will find the following items:

-The included manual is written in English and French and is very clear and easy to understand with plenty of text and images to help the flyer understand the ins and outs of the Quadcopter.
+The user manual included with the LiteHawk QUATTRO NEON Quadcopter is written in both English and French.
+It is impressively clear and easy to understand, featuring plenty of text and accompanying images to guide the flyer through the Quadcopter's operation and functionality.
+Whether you're a beginner or experienced pilot, the manual provides valuable information to help you navigate the ins and outs of the Quadcopter effectively.

 LiteHawk QUATTRO NEON Visual Overview

 The LiteHawk QUATTRO NEON Quadcopter has dimensions of 7 inches (17.7cm) diagonally from end to end and 5.6 inches (14.4cm) from side to side.
 When in flight condition, the NEON has a weight of approximately 62 grams, which gives it a substantial presence in the air.

 The LiteHawk QUATTRO NEON Quadcopter features a fully plastic body with a slight translucency.
 Upon initial touch, the plastic may give off a toy-grade feel and produce some creaking noises.
 Out of the box, I noticed a few areas where the two-piece body had separated, such as around one of the rings and the front face.
 However, I was able to easily pinch and close these areas, and they securely clicked shut.
 This observation was worth mentioning.